 Cecil: That would be the Latour, then.

-- All things considered, Beast Wars Megatron certainly fits the bill.
+- All things considered, Megatron certainly fits the bill.
 From his aristocratic accent to his quoting Earth literature, one doesn't doubt that if it had been possible for him to sip a nice chilled glass of red, BW Megatron would have been.
-Perhaps while doing the Slouch of Villainy in his command-chair or soaking in his energon hot tub.
+Perhaps while doing the Slouch of Villainy in his command chair or soaking in his energon hot tub.
 The fact that he bathes with a rubber ducky manages to reduce his cultured aura not one bit, impressively.
 Also he strokes his T-rex head arm while in his robot form, the same way James Bond villain Blofeld caresses his pet cat.